 Food Allergies

+Food reactions are frequent and fall into two categories: those brought on by allergies and those brought on by food sensitivities or other variables.
 Food allergies occur when the body’s immune system reacts abnormally to one or more proteins in food.
 Allergic reactions can be severe or even fatal if left untreated.

 Food sensitivities are not caused by the immune system, cause unpleasant symptoms, and are far more common than food allergies.
 Examples include lactose intolerance, heartburn (gastroesophageal reflux), bacterial food poisoning, and sensitivity to caffeine.